👨🎓 How to clean up deadwood

-You'll need to decide for yourself, but in my world, the moment I see one of these, the deal is instantly disqualified.
+You'll need to decide for yourself, but in Martin's world, the moment he sees one of these, the deal is instantly disqualified.

-The opportunity is closed in my CRM and marked as "not qualified" or "bad fit" etc, and my pipeline is smaller but cleaner.
+The opportunity is closed in his CRM and marked as "not qualified" or "bad fit" etc, and his pipeline ends up smaller, but cleaner.

 - Scope creep

 - Sales cycle too long

 - Client is a taker, not a giver or matcher (Google: Adam Grant, Give & Take)

 - Telling yourself that the deal will happen if you just wait longer, of send another bunch of followups

 There's more of course, and you'll need to create your own list, but you get the idea: when you really, critically, analyse your deals, you'll inevitably find ones that just ain't gonna happen.
 And when you do:

 3: Close the opportunity and remove the deal from your pipeline.

 If need be, set the deal to 'sleeping' or 'waiting', and set a reminder to re-connect with your buyer later down the line, if this is a lead for whom the timing is wrong, but everything else lines up.